Business Negotiation Preparation

 Team members should understand their responsibilities fully, and any tasks assigned to them. whether it be logistics for the team, communication, research, travel, etc. We may also need to arrange for the use of a qualified and competent interpreter or translator.
 Interpreters need to be considered as an equal and functioning member of the team.
 They have to be briefed on the nature of the negotiations, and how they are to provide their translation.
 Such as whether it will be a summary or verbatim translation.
 They may be asked to provide assistance in understanding the cultural nuances that might be encountered.

 If our deal collapses, then what do we do?
 It is unwise to assume that the agreement will automatically succeed.
-We have to consider our BATNA - (Best Alternative to a Negotiated Agreement).
-We must strive to consider all our alternatives should the partnership not materialize.
-Of the available options, we then have to compare our best alternative to a proposed agreement, to see how it measures up.
+We have to consider our BATNA – (Best Alternative to a Negotiated Agreement).
+Skilled negotiators strive to consider many alternatives.
+Of the most probable and high risk options, we then have to compare our best alternative to a proposed agreement, to see how it measures up.
 Similarly, we need to estimate what alternatives may be available to our counterpart.

 By estimating the BATNA’s of both parties, we will have a better understanding of the relative negotiating powers that come to the table.
 Our foreign counterpart may need us more than we need them, or vice versa.